As an Amazon Associate we earn from qualifying purchases.

 Heat-wise, it is critical your fat be hot and your tins be hot.
 Muffin tins, unlike Yorkshire pudding or Popover tins, are made of thin aluminum, meaning they don’t store heat at all.
 If you take a flimsy tin out and put it on your counter, it could lose hundreds of degrees before you put it back into the oven.

 Low temperatures are bad as they generate no steam or push to puff up your popovers.
-This is why we pour directly into the tins while still in the oven.
+This is why I pour directly into the tins while still in the oven.

 Step 5: Bake